tq-systems/ci-meta-tq/README.md

 * minimal: usable for all supported machines, only minimal layer dependencies

-* imx: usable for all machines with i.MX CPU, supports FSL community BSP via meta-freessale
+* imx: usable for all machines with i.MX CPU, supports FSL community BSP via meta-freescale

 * ti: usable for all machines with TQ AM57xx CPU, uses meta-ti